If you’re craving some crispy, crunchy deliciousness, then look no further than this kale chips recipe!

 What to Serve With Baked Kale

 Snacks: I like to pair baked kale chips with any of my favorite low carb snacks.
-To name a few: cheese crisps, cucumber sandwiches, and ham and cheese roll ups.
+To name a few: cheese crisps, keto sandwich, and ham and cheese roll ups.
 The combination of these snacks makes for a great party spread.

 And of course, these chips can always be served a-la-cart as a simple quick snack for movie watching or game going.